utdata/rwd-mastery-assignments/military-surplus/README.md

 - sheet: Which sheet the data came from.
 This is an artifact from the data merging script.
 You can ignore it.
 (I plan to remove it.)
 - state: A two-letter designation for the state of the agency.
-- station_name_lea: This is the agency that got the equipment.
+- agency_name: This is the agency that got the equipment.
 - nsn: A special number that identifies the item.
 It is not germane to this specific assignment.
 - item_name: The item "purchased".
 Googling it can sometimes yield more info on specific items.
 - quantity: The number of the "units" the agency received.
 - ui: Unit of measurement (item, kit, etc.)
-- acquisition_value: a cost _per unit_ for the item.
+- acquisition_value: a cost *per unit* for the item.
 - demil_code: Another special code not germane to this assignment.
 - demil_ic: Another special code not germane to this assignment.
 - ship_date: The date the item(s) were sent to the agency.